 The OAR centralises the processing of all asylum applications which are officially lodged in Spain, both inside the country and at its borders, as well as the processing and decision-making concerning the cases of stateless persons.
 This Office also participates in a unit operating under the General Commissariat of Aliens and Borders of the Police concerning documentation and within another unit operating under the Ministry of Inclusion, Social Security and Migration, with authority over matters concerning the reception of asylum seekers.

-The OAR officers (“instructores”) in charge of assessing asylum applications are organised according to geographical criteria and each of them is in charge of a certain number of countries.
+The OAR officers (“instructores”) in charge of assessing asylum applications are organised according to geographical criteria and each of them oversees a certain number of countries.
 Moreover, cases are also allocated depending on the applicable procedure (i.e. at the border or on the territory).
-According to the information provided by the OAR, there were 197 officers as of September 2019.
-In addition, the OAR published an extraordinary call for public employment in July 2019, whereby it announced the recruitment of approximately 70 additional staff.
-As of March 2020, there were 270 caseworkers taking decisions on applications for international protection at the OAR.
-Statistics on the full year 2021 were not available at the time of writing of this report.
+According to the information provided by the OAR, as of March 2020, there were 270 caseworkers taking decisions on applications for international protection at the OAR.
+Statistics on the full year 2022 were not available at the time of writing of this report.

 The examination of an application by the OAR culminates in a draft decision which is submitted to the Inter-Ministerial Asylum and Refugee Commission (CIAR), which will decide to grant or to refuse international protection.
 The resolution passed within said Commission must be signed by the Minister of the Interior, although it is standard practice for it to be signed by the Under-Secretary of the Interior by delegation of signature authority.
 According to Article 23.2 of the Asylum Law, the CIAR is composed by a representation of each of the departments having competences on: home and foreign affairs; justice; immigration; reception of asylum seekers; and equality.
 UNHCR also participates but may only express its opinion on asylum cases without the right to vote.